mgreter/libsass/docs/api-compiler.md

 void sass_compiler_set_srcmap_mode(struct SassCompiler* compiler, enum SassSrcMapMode mode);

 // Setter for source-map path (where to store the source-mapping).
-// Note: if path is not explicitly given, we will deduct one from input path.
+// Note: if path is not explicitly given, we will deduct one from output path.
 // Note: LibSass does not write the file, implementers should write to this path. void sass_compiler_set_srcmap_path(struct SassCompiler* compiler, const char* path);

+// Getter for source-map path (where to store the source-mapping).
+// Note: if path is not explicitly given, we will deduct one from output path.
+// Note: the value will only be deducted after the main render phase is completed.
+// Note: LibSass does not write the file, implementers should write to this path. const char* sass_compiler_get_srcmap_path(struct SassCompiler* compiler);

 // Setter for source-map root (simply passed to the resulting srcmap info).
 // Note: if not given, no root attribute will be added to the srcmap info object.